zhangxuying1004/RefCOD/README.md

 **Note that**
 I will upload the codes later, including:
-- [ ] the embedding process of the common representations of target objects;
+- [ ] The embedding process of the common representations of target objects;
-- [ ] the attribution evaluation of different COD / Ref-COD methods;
+- [ ] The attribution evaluation of different COD / Ref-COD methods;
+- [ ] Visualization.
-- [ ] others.
+- [ ] Other tools.

 And you can first use my processed representations at the below dataset link if you are interested in our Ref-COD topic.